homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 Wallace fainted and when he came to, his scruples were all gone.

 L. N. and Wolf had put another one over on Supreme and they spent the rest of the morning holding hands and slapping each other on the back.
 L. N. sent me out to buy him a copy of “Harridan” and after he came back from lunch, he began to read it.
-But on the first page he crashed right into three great, big, long words, words like “beatific,” ‘‘solecism” and “torture.”
+But on the first page he crashed right into three great, big, long words, words like “beatific,” “solecism” and “torture.”
 And the book was over three hundred pages long.
 So he said he was going on a party that night and would I mind reading the book and giving him a synopsis of it the next day.

 I don’t know if you read the book or not.
 It was about a family that the mother was dead and her two daughters and one son had idolized her and a year after she died, the father had gone abroad and pretty soon he cabled back that he had married a Mrs. Garrett.
 They didn’t know who she was, but some of their friends knew her by reputation; she was supposed to have been a kind of a loose woman and they said she was old besides and their father must have been drunk when he married her.
 They were sore anyway on account of him getting married again, so they were ready to treat her like dirt when he brought her home.